 Kailash Mansarovar Yatra FAQs (Frequently Asked Questions)

 There are various routes and ways to reach Mt.
-Kailash and lake Manasarovar out of which a 13 days road trip from Kathmandu, 11 days Kailash helicopter trekking tour and a 15 to 16 days scenic Kailash journey are most accepted by the travellers.
+Kailash and lake Manasarovar out of which a 13 days’ road trip from Kathmandu, 11 days Kailash helicopter trekking tour and a 15 to 16 days scenic Kailash journey are most accepted by the travellers.
 While planning for Kailash Manasarovar yatra tour bookings the pilgrims/travellers usually have several queries in their mind.
-We have tried to answer here some of the frequently asked question regarding Kailash Manasarovar yatra and hope that the same will be useful for the pilgrims/travellers.
+We have tried to answer here some of the frequently asked questions regarding Kailash Manasarovar yatra and hope that the same will be useful for the pilgrims/travellers.

 Q. Which is the best time for visiting Kailash Mansarovar?

-A. Kailash Mansarovar trekking trips usually starts from late April and continues until October.
+A. Kailash Mansarovar trekking trips usually starts from late April and continue until October.
 However depending on the weather conditions most travellers consider May, June, August and September as the best time to visit Mt.
 Kailash and Mansarovar Lake.
 For helicopter trips monsoon time (July and first few days of August) are not considered to be favourable, but a large no. Of travellers still travel there due to restrictions with their personal schedule etc.

 Q. How many days are requied for this yatra?